 Alarms on your iPhone 7 are set and changed using the Clock app.
 You can add more than one alarm, and we'll show you how to set them up in the steps below.

 Open the Clock app from the Home screen.

 Tap Alarms at the bottom of the screen, then press the + button in the top right corner.

 Use the sliders to to select the time you want the alarm to go off.

-Tap Repeat to choose which days you want the alarm to sound.
+Tap Repeat to choose the days you want the alarm to go off.